eseidel/dart_realtime_game/packages/client/README.md

 Client side of game example.

 # Usage
 See the root level README.md.
-In short `flutter run` runs the client.
+In short `webdev serve` runs the client.

 # Incomplete notes from development